jojoarianto/online-test-3/README.md

 # Online Test 3

-Code Live Interview with a Indonesia Startup Company
+Code live interview with one technology startup in Indonesia

 ## Input